Scarecrow (DC Comics): Personality

-Crane, in almost all of his incarnations, is cruel, sadistic, deranged, and manipulative above all else.
+Crane, with only a few exceptions in his incarnations, is cruel, sadistic, deranged, and manipulative above all else.
 Crane is obsessed with fear, and takes sadistic pleasure in frightening his victims, often literally to death, with his fear toxin.
 Crane also suffers from brain damage from prolonged exposure to his own toxin that renders him nearly incapable of being afraid of anything - except Batman.
 This is problematic for him, as he is addicted to fear and compulsively seeks out confrontations with Batman to feed his addiction.
 He is also known to have a warped sense of humor, though not to the level of Black Mask or the Joker, as he has been known to frequently make taunts and quips related to his using his fear toxin or his love of terrifying others.
 During Alan Grant's "The God of Fear" storyline, Scarecrow develops a god complex; he creates an enormous hologram of himself that he projects against the sky, so he will be recognized and worshipped by the citizens of Gotham as a literal god of fear.

-Reception

-In 2009, the Scarecrow was ranked as IGNs 58th Greatest Comic Book Villain of All Time.

 Other characters named Scarecrow

 Madame Crow

 Abigail O'Shay is a Gotham University student who writes her doctoral thesis on vigilantes like the Bat-Family, whom she calls the "cape and cowl crowd".
-She is fascinated by the kind of trauma a person would have to go through in order to fight criminals while in costume.
+She is fascinated by the kind of trauma a person would have to go through to fight criminals while in costume.
 She learns about such trauma first hand when Jonathan Crane, then uses her as the test subject in experiments using his fear toxin, intending to test its readiness for use on Batman.
 She spends more than a year in Arkham Asylum recuperating from Scarecrow's experiments.
 Blaming Batman for her trauma, O'Shay adopted the identity of Madame Crow with the intention of making sure no one would feel the kind of fear she did ever again as she becomes a member of the Victim Syndicate.
 In a reversal to Scarecrow's fear toxin, Madame Crow has a set of gauntlets that fire needles filled with "anti-fear" toxin, which removes fear in the hope of keeping people from fighting to avoid their own trauma.